tauraamui/website/blog/lilly-devlog-1-qsort-macos-bug.md

 </details>

-Being able to score each file path against the query is the first piece of the puzzle but it is not sufficient to provide us the ability to actually order a list of file paths in score order.
+Being able to score each file path against the query is the first piece of the puzzle, but it is not sufficient to provide us the ability to actually order a list of file paths in score order.
 In order to do sorting we need a sorting algorithm.

 ### The sorting algorithm

-Within the V(lang) programming language, native builtin types have utility methods available on them.
+Within the V(lang) programming language, native built-in types have utility methods available on them.
 The array type is the native list type of the language, and it has a method for sorting in-place, called `sort_with_compare`.

 The V(lang) modules documentation has this note regarding this method: